 Check Time Machine auto backup is selected off.

 Uncheck the check box and try again.

 Often simply retrying the formatting clears the problem.

 a.
-If the My Passport hard drive icon doesn’t appear on the desktop when you plug in to format, go to Disk Utility and expand the external hard drive list there (step 4 above).
-If it shows up there go ahead and format.
+If the My Passport hard drive icon doesn’t appear on the desktop when you plug in.
+Go to Disk Utility and expand the external hard drive list there (step 4 above).
+If your My Passport drive shows up in the list go ahead and format.

 b.
-Use a Windows PC to format the WD My Passport drive first to ExFAT then try again on the Mac.
+Use a Windows PC to format your WD My Passport drive first to ExFAT.
+Then try again on the Mac.

 d.
 Download the WD Discovery software for Mac from the Western Digital site.
 This software allows you to check the disk health and you can format to HFS using that software.

-There are other options which are more complex if the above have not worked for you.
-Check out my resources section below to see the discussion threads.
+There are other options which are more complex if the above has not worked for you.
+Check out the resources section below to see the discussion threads.

 5. Can Reformatting Clean Up A Western Digital Hard Drive?